Our research has discovered a new environmentally friendly method to improve the decontamination process and reduce pollution.

 Shadi Khonsari is a senior Graduate Academic Assistant in the Department of Natural Sciences.

 Our researchers in the Centre for Enterprise and Economic Development Research have been exploring how we can tackle climate change and the biodiversity loss by developing alternative forms of enterprise and investment.
-Led by Professor Fergus Lyon, the Middlesex team has been part of a consortium for the ESRC Centre for the Understanding of Sustainable Prosperity (CUSP).
+Led by Professor Fergus Lyon, the Middlesex team formed part of a consortium for the ESRC Centre for the Understanding of Sustainable Prosperity (CUSP).

 This is not without challenges, and the research has been looking at how entrepreneurs are finding solutions, how they are developing alternative forms of governing businesses, and how they can be supported.
 The research is published in top academic journals and the findings shared in other ways such as the free online courses on Upcycling for social change.